ndrean/z-html/README.md

 `lexbor` follows <https://dom.spec.whatwg.org/>.

-We expose a _small_ but significant subset of all available functions.
+We expose a significant subset of all available functions.

 We opted to use `Zig` allocators instead of using `lexbor` internals for most functions returning slices.
 This trades some performance for memory safety - returned strings are owned by your allocator rather than pointing to internal lexbor memory that could be invalidated.